 If you want to rest and have a coffee or feel a little peckish, you can stop at any bar or restaurant on the same street.
 One of the most-visited coffee houses in Porto is Café Majestic, an elegant 1920’s café, which is perfectly well preserved.

 If it’s raining, you might prefer to go shopping in Porto Gran Plaza mall, next to the Mercado do Bolhão.
-The modern shopping center was recently constructed.
+The modern shopping centre was recently constructed.
 It’s five levels house over 75 stores that include fashion brands, homeware stores, accessories, shoe shops, bookstores and perfumeries.

-If you are on Rua Santa Catarina, we recommend you step inside Via Catarina Shopping, a small shopping center, even if you’re not interested in shopping.
+If you are on Rua Santa Catarina, we recommend you step inside Via Catarina Shopping, a small shopping centre, even if you’re not interested in shopping.
 Head to the top floor and you’ll find dozens of restaurants decorated as if they were typical Portuguese houses.

 The most typical souvenir you can buy your family and friends is a good Porto wine.
 To choose the right bottle, we recommend you do a wine tasting in the city’s most famous wine cellars, situated in Gaia.